PROMOTING THE CONVERGENCE of SCIENCE AND SPIRITUALITY

 Click on this link to see a report on ETSI by CNN's Dr. Sanjay Gupta: http://www.cnn.com/…/2017/02/20/vital-signs-dalai-lama-b.cnn

 LONG TERM SUSTAINABILITY

-The Emory-Tibet Partnership takes great pride in being able to help fulfill one of His Holiness’s most cherished dreams through the support of both individual donors and various foundations.
+The Center for Contemplative Science and Compassion-Based Ethics (CCSCBE) takes great pride in being able to help fulfill one of His Holiness’s most cherished dreams through the support of both individual donors and various foundations.
 The integration of ancient contemplative knowledge with modern-day scientific principles is a fascinating endeavor that engages many enthusiastic supporters.

 Philanthropist Joni Winston, for example, described her reasons for engaging in “mindful giving” to ETSI when she made a significant gift to be allocated over ten years.
 “This program really speaks to me,” Winston shared.
 “When science and mindfulness are combined, the benefits can be exponential."
 As someone with a passion for science, she believes that participants on both sides must be exposed to new concepts by example and practical experience.

-Winston’s thoughtful gift, and those of many others, allow ETP to make strategic planning decisions for future programming and educational initiatives.
-For his part, the Dalai Lama has provided invaluable guidance and personally participates in regular fundraising events.
+Winston’s thoughtful gift, and those of many others, allow CCSCBE to make strategic planning decisions for future programming and educational initiatives.
+For his part, the Dalai Lama has provided invaluable guidance and personally participates in many fundraising events.
 And to ensure long term sustainability, His Holiness established an ETSI endowment and in the spring of 2014, The Dalai Lama Trust donated $1 million to this fund.

 Please click here to see a letter from His Holiness the Dalai Lama accepting the position of Presidential Distinguished Professor at Emory, in which he describes the importance of the Emory-Tibet Science Initiative.